 - Average SAT of 1130 (Versus 1044 in US)

-- For more information, download the Wake County Public School System brochure by clicking on the image below:
+- For more information, download the Wake County Public School System brochure or view it below:

 Wake County is home to 76 private schools with an enrollment of 17,547 students.